 Mount this to the wall and use it for years after meals.
 Bonus: kids enjoy using it, too!

 I loved making this toy list for one-year-olds.
-Which toy will you add to your baby’s holiday gifting list this year?
+Which toy will you add to your baby’s holiday gift list this year?

 How to Choose a Toy for One-Year-Olds